 riot logo

-Windows in schools provide many benefits for staff and students.
-They are also often the only thing between inclement weather or would-be intruders and classrooms.
+From letting natural light in to creating an open, inviting learning environment, school windows provide many benefits for students and faculty.
+They are also often the only thing between inclement weather or would-be intruders and classrooms, so how resilient a school’s windows are is an important part of its overall security.

-So, if a flying piece of storm debris impacts a window or a burglar or active threat tries to force entry through a window, the type of glass it’s made of matters.
+For example, if a flying piece of storm debris impacts a window or if a burglar or violent attacker tries to force entry through a window, the type of glass it’s made of matters.

 Three Common Types of Glass Used for School Windows